- Middle East & Iran

 I’m going to Israel-Palestine.
 Where do you recommend I go?

-We have a list of Israeli and Palestinian groups that welcome visitors who are interested in grassroots efforts to end the occupation and advancing nonviolent solutions.
+We have this list of Israeli and Palestinian groups that welcome visitors who are interested in grassroots efforts to end the occupation and advancing nonviolent solutions.